You just Googled “how to make money blogging”, and you’ve found yourself on the Authority Hacker site.

 With display ads, there’s a certain amount of manual labor involved, including fun stuff like uploading the ads, calculating an RPM (Rate per 1,000 views) that won’t bankrupt you, and then invoicing the advertiser.
 Or worse again, chasing an advertiser to pay their invoice.

-Using a vendor like Mediavine is far more straightforward way of making money from your blog.
+Using a vendor like Mediavine is a far more straightforward way of making money from your blog.

 What…no Google AdSense?